 Why do we say one thing and then do something completely different?
-In his new book, Edge Hill psychologist Professor Geoff Beattie explains how the conflicting subsystems of the human mind, one slow, deliberate and conscious, one fast, automatic and unconscious, operate together to such telling effect.
+In his new book, which will be launched at an event next month, Edge Hill psychologist Professor Geoff Beattie explains how the conflicting subsystems of the human mind, one slow, deliberate and conscious, one fast, automatic and unconscious, operate together to such telling effect.

 The Conflicted Mind – And Why Psychology Has Failed to Deal With It, which was recently published by Routledge to international critical acclaim from leading psychologists, is aimed at a wide audience from students and academics to the general reader.

 “This book explores that wide and deep gulf between our experienced lives and our psychological models,” Professor Beattie says.
 “We think of ourselves as positive and fair-minded, caring about other people and our environment, yet our behaviour lets us down time and time again.”

 “Both science and literary writing are integral to the book,” he continues.
 “I have situated a critical academic perspective in literary descriptions of everyday life.
 The aim is to bring the two genres closer together.”

 In this ground-breaking new book, Professor Geoff Beattie shows how the idea of the ‘conflicted mind’ has been central to some of the most important research in social psychology over the decades.
 Each chapter begins with a detailed description of a time, place and behaviour to situate the psychology, and ultimately to test it.

 To understand the conflicted habit of smoking and how it was promoted so successfully by tobacco companies using psychoanalytic ideas, he describes working-class Belfast in the sixties, what smoking meant in his street, and how it was defended.

 To appraise psychologist Leon Festinger’s well-known work on cognitive dissonance, he writes about the boxing gyms of Sheffield where many ‘counter-attitudinal’ statements were said without any apparent effects on underlying attitudes.